Attach an independent EIP to a pod

 No

-The maximum burst requests from the component to the cluster API server.
+Maximum burst requests to the cluster API server.

 Note